IRA FLATOW, HOST:

 DAVID: Thank you.

 FLATOW: Thanks for calling.
-So DNA is a big part of a mass grave, and you want to - I guess that's it.
+So DNA is a big part of, if you find a mass grave, and you want to - I guess that's it.

 REICHS: Yeah.
 Yeah, you can if you have comparative samples.
 One of the problems in places like Rwanda, where I went to testify for the genocide trial, or Guatemala is, you know, do you have those comparative samples...